jsachdeva7/next-ts-template/docs/lib.md

 ## `toast.tsx` — toast notifications (react-toastify)

 Use `showToast()` to display toast notifications throughout the app.
-Built on top of react-toastify with a custom Toast component.
+Built on top of shadcn with a custom Toast component.

 Toast types: